Sylvilagus palustris hefneri: Habitat

-Sylvilagus palustris hefneri is habitat specific choosing higher elevations within salt marsh or freshwater marsh but depend on herbaceous plants for food, cover and nesting.
+S. p. hefneri is habitat specific, choosing higher elevations within salt marsh or freshwater marsh, but depends on herbaceous plants for food, cover and nesting.
 This vegetation includes species such as sawgrass (Cladium jamiacense), seashore dropseed (Sporobolus virginicus), and cordgrass (Spartina spp.).
-Lower Keys marsh rabbits prefer areas with high amounts of clump grass, ground cover,Borrichia frutescens present, areas closer to other existing marsh rabbit populations, and areas close to large bodies of water.
+The Lower Keys marsh rabbit prefers areas with high amounts of clump grass, ground cover, Borrichia frutescens present, areas closer to other existing marsh rabbit populations, and areas close to large bodies of water.

 Foraging

-Sylvilagus palustris hefneri is diet-specific, choosing particular vegetation; however foraging strategies are not affected by sex or seasonality.
+S. p. hefneri is diet specific, choosing particular vegetation.
+However, foraging strategies are not affected by sex or seasonality.
 The major vegetative species found in the Keys include grasses (Monanthochloe littoralis, Fimbristylis castanea); succulent herbs (Borrichia frutescens, Batis maritima, Salicornia virginica); sedges (Cyperus spp.); and sparse tree cover (Conocarpus erectus and Pithecellobium guadalupense).
-S. p. hefneri will eat a variety of these species but they prefer Borrichia frutescens, which is common in the mid-saltmarsh area.
-The marsh rabbit spends most of its time feeding in the mid- and high- marsh areas.
+S. p. hefneri will eat a variety of these species but it prefers Borrichia frutescens, which is common in the mid-saltmarsh area.
+The Lower Keys marsh rabbit spends most of its time feeding in the mid-marsh and high-marsh areas.

 Behavior

 Faulhaber et al. conducted a study in 2006 to survey the diurnal habits seen in S. p. hefneri to ultimately provide conservationists with appropriate parameters for habitat extension.
-They determined that when S. p. hefneri were in brackish wetlands they typically clustered together in patches of saltmarsh or buttonwoods.
-And when in freshwater wetlands they typically clustered together in patches of freshwater hardwoods.
+They determined that when S. p. hefneri was in brackish wetlands, it typically clustered together in patches of saltmarsh or buttonwoods.
+And when in it was freshwater wetlands, it typically clustered together in patches of freshwater hardwoods.

 Reproduction

-Sylvilagus palustris hefneri produce fewer offspring, at an average of 3.7 litters per year, compared to other marsh rabbits at 5.7 litters per year.
+S. p. hefneri produce fewer offspring, at an average of 3.7 litters per year, compared to other marsh rabbits at 5.7 litters per year.
 Sexual maturity in S. p. hefneri begins at about nine months of age.
 Researchers have found that the majority of males disperse at this time, yet females remain in their home range.
-S. p. hefneri are polygamous and do not display an apparent seasonal breeding pattern.
+S. p. hefneri is polygamous and does not display an apparent seasonal breeding pattern.